 Since 1988 we have conducted instream habitat surveys using the methods of Hankin and Reeves (1988).
 Surface area for each habitat unit was visually estimated, and every tenth unit was measured to calibrate the visual estimates.
 In addition, we classified the substrate in each habitat unit by visually estimating the percentage of each category of substrate present.
 Substrate composition was separated into the following categories: clay (extremely fine sediment that is tightly packed), silt (fine sediment often containing a large proportion of organic material that when disturbed will become suspended in the water column); sand (<0.2 cm); gravel (particles between 0.2 and 6 cm. in diameter); cobble (6 to 25 cm.); small boulders (26 to 100 cm.); large boulders (>100 cm); and bedrock.
 We also measured the maximum depth of each pool, and estimated the surface area of undercut bank, the percent of the stream channel shaded by riparian vegetation, and the wood complexity for each habitat unit.
-Wood complexity was estimated on a scale of 1-5 using the following criteria: 1) no wood present; 2) some wood present, but it provides little refuge from predators or fast water velocity; 3) moderate amount of wood present, providing fair refuge; 4) moderate to large amount of wood present, providing good refuge; and 5) moderate to large amount of wood present, providing excellent refuge.
+Wood complexity was estimated on a scale of 1-5 using the following criteria: 1) no wood present; 2) some wood present, but it provides little refuge from predators or fast water velocity; 3) moderate amount of wood present, providing good refuge; and 5) moderate to large amount of wood present, providing excellent refuge.

-Summaries of habitat surveys conducted in East Fork Lobster Creek are shown in Table 3.
-The surface area of glides and all pools were lower in 2000 than the 13- year average for East Fork Lobster Creek.
+Summaries of habitat surveys conducted in East Fork Lobster Creek are shown in Table 2.
+The surface area of glides and all pools were lower in 2001 than the 14- year average for East Fork Lobster Creek.
 Riffle area was higher than the average.
-Summaries of habitat surveys conducted in Upper Mainstem Lobster Creek are shown in Table 4.
-Surface areas of all habitat types except lateral scour, straight scour and rapids were lower than the 13- year average.
+Summaries of habitat surveys conducted in Upper Mainstem Lobster Creek are shown in Table 3.
+Surface areas of pools were lower in 2001 than the 14- year average.
 Most of the loss of pool habitat in Upper Mainstem was due to the effects of the 1996 flood that removed many of the instream habitat restoration structures.